Skip to content

 return response({**catalog, "cache": "none"})

-The first visitor after a full cache expiry waits 800ms.
+The first visitor after a full expiry waits 800ms.
 Everyone else gets the response in under 5ms.

 12. Exercise: Cache an Expensive Product Listing Endpoint